From Walk In to Just Walk Out: How Technology Is Changing Retail

 Walk-in shops with Scan & Go

-A walk-in shop is a physical retail store that offers customers the opportunity to come in and shop without making an appointment.
-Unlike online stores, customers in the walk-in store can enjoy the shopping experience, receive personal advice from employees and take products with them immediately without having to wait for delivery.
-The walk-in store is therefore a traditional retail method that offers customers a haptic and immediate shopping experience.
+A walk-in shop is a physical retail store that allows customers to enter and shop without an appointment.
+Unlike online shops, walk-in stores offer customers the opportunity to enjoy the shopping experience, receive personalized advice from staff, and take products home immediately without waiting for delivery.
+The walk-in store is thus a traditional retail method that provides customers with a tactile and immediate shopping experience.

-At Walk In Shops with Scan & Go, the focus is on the simplicity and efficiency of the purchasing process.
-There are usually no more information centers or human cashiers here.
-Customers can simply walk into the store, scan products and pay for their selections via an app or the scanner and leave the store without waiting.
-This model aims to reduce operational costs and enable quick turnaround.
+Walk-in shops with Scan & Go focus on the simplicity and efficiency of the shopping process.
+These shops typically do away with information desks and human cashiers.
+Customers can simply enter the store, scan products, pay for their selections via an app or the scanner, and leave without waiting.
+This model aims to reduce operating costs and enable fast checkout.

 Scan & Go is a modern retail technology that allows customers to scan and pay for their purchases in-store independently, without queuing at the traditional checkout.
 The process is simple: the customer uses a smartphone or a special hand-held scanner to scan the barcodes of the products as they place them in their shopping cart.
 The items are automatically saved in a shopping list and the total price updates in real time.
 Once the customer has finished shopping, they pay the total amount directly via the app or scanner and leave the store without having to wait in line at the checkout.
 Scan & Go saves time and offers customers a faster and more convenient shopping experience.